 Do you suffer from a sore throat?
 This condition is not a disease but a symptom.
 Sore throat is usually caused by a cold, bacteria, or viral infection but can also result from fatigue, smoking, nasopharyngitis, an allergic reaction, or prolonged exposure to dry air.

-The common symptoms of a sore throat include redness, ear pain, difficulty swallowing, a feeling of a lump in the throat, hoarseness, swollen lymph nodes, pain or burning in the throat.
+The common symptoms of a sore throat include redness, ear pain, difficulty swallowing, a feeling of a lump in the throat, hoarseness, swollen lymph nodes, and pain or burning.
 The burning sensation, the irritation, and the pain sometimes make it difficult to talk.
+This article will discuss the 20 most effective natural remedies to cure your sore throat at home!

-Common Symptoms of a Sore throat
+Common Symptoms of a Sore Throat

 The symptoms of sore throats may vary due to different causes.
 However, there are some common symptoms of a sore throat.